mojaloop/documentation/discussions/performance.md

 •       Known Issues

-        o   Load CPU resources on boxes (node waiting around) - reoptimize code
+1. Load CPU resources on boxes (node waiting around) - reoptimize code

-        o   Processing times increase over time
+2. Processing times increase over time

 •       Optimization

-        o   Distributed monolithic - PRISM - getting rid of redundant reads
+ 1. Distributed monolithic - PRISM - getting rid of redundant reads

-        o   Combine the handlers - Prepare+Position & Fulfil+Position
+ 2. Combine the handlers - Prepare+Position & Fulfil+Position

 •       What are we trying to fix?

-        o   Can we scale the system?
+  1. Can we scale the system?

-        o   What does this cost to do this? (scale unit cost)
+  2. What does this cost to do this? (scale unit cost)

-        o   Need to understand  - how to do this from a small and large scale
+  3. Need to understand  - how to do this from a small and large scale

-        o   Optimized the resources
+  3. Optimized the resources

-        o   2.5 sprints
+  4. 2.5 sprints

-        o   Need to scale horizontal
+  5. Need to scale horizontal

-        o   Add audit and repeatability -
+  6. Add audit and repeatability -

 Attendees: